Maybe you bought buttermilk to make some delicious scones.

 Or perhaps you used half a bottle for some crispy fried chicken.

-Either way, you’re probably here because you’ve found some old buttermilk and you’re wondering if it’s gone bad.
+Either way, you’re probably here because you’ve found some old buttermilk, and now you’re wondering if it’s gone bad.

 Here’s where it gets tricky: because of buttermilk’s tangy taste, it can be hard to tell if it’s gone bad.
 After all, we look for a sour odor and taste when regular milk has gone bad!